How to apply a patch created with git diff (how to apply a patch with git in the first place)

 git apply test.patch

-However, if the contents of the file at the time of git apply are different from those at the time of git diff, the changes will not be applied.
+However, if the file contents at the time of `git apply` are different from those at the time of `git diff`, the changes will not be applied.

-In such cases, you can use the method briefly introduced in git diff, which specifies the commit ID to take the diff.
+In such cases, you can use the method of specifying the commit ID to take a diff, which I briefly introduced in the `git diff` section.

 I suddenly wondered what I should do to do the same thing as patch --dry-run, and after looking into it, I found that the --check option seems to be the answer